home-assistant/home-assistant.io/source/_components/sensor.tautulli.markdown

 - Transcode count
 - WAN bandwidth

-More user statistics can be added with the `monitored_variables` configuration option, this will add one attribute pr. user in addition to a the users current `activity`.
+More user statistics can be added with the `monitored_variables` configuration option, this will add one attribute per user in addition to the users current `activity`.

 To find your `api_key` open the Tautulli web interface and navigate to `Settings` and then to `Web interface`, the `api_key` will be at the bottom of that page.